|Behind the Scenes!||The Sound of Horror – the importance of film music|

 -Paul Haslinger, composer, Underworld: Awakening, Death Race, After.Life

 This book is just great!
 In its musical and historical aspects, it is a must for very film music lover and composer – and should be also a must reading for producers and directors!

 -Elia Cmiral, composer, Wrong Turn, Pulse (series), Piranha 3DD

 I grew up on these films, and yet still found revealing insights on every page about my favorite composers and scores.
 Best of all, Larson is careful not to let the detail overwhelm the reader — “Musique Fantastique” is a brisk and fun read.
 There’s something here for everyone, from the casual fan, to aspiring musicians, to film buffs, to veteran composers.
 You’ll never watch (or listen to) your favorite genre films the same way again!

--Bear McCreary, composer, Battlestar Galactica, The Walking Dead, The Cape
+-Bear McCreary, composer, Battlestar Galactica, The Walking Dead, Black Sails

 When I was first learning about the wealth of fabulous music written for fantastic films of the past, the first edition of Randall Larson’s “Musique Fantastique” was my number one reference source.
 Long after I forged my own niche in the field of such music as a soundtrack producer and writer, “Musique Fantastique” remained the most essential film music volume on my bookshelf.
 As impressively one-of-a-kind as that initial edition was, this greatly-expanded and revised second edition redefines “comprehensive” regarding this remarkable and important genre of music, and for many generations to come it will no doubt entertain and illuminate even more than its predecessor did.
 And I shall be returning to it again and again long into the fantastic future.